diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 #### Motivation

 When users are logged in to the OpenStack GUI, in the top nav bar they have a project selector dropdown, which displays the name of the project.
 In Chameleon, all of our projects have immutable names--this is important because the names act as foreign keys, allowing projects to be matched up across cloud deployments.
-These names are however not very user-friendly: they look like a prefix followed by a set of 6 numbers.
+These names are however not very user-friendly: they look like a prefix followed by a set of six numbers.
 Users who are members of multiple projects very often get them confused.
-So, at some point we added support for displaying the project's "nickname" in this field; we stored the nickname as an additional extra field on the project entity (Keystone already supported this.)
+So, at some point we allowed users to "nickname" their projects with text of their choice.
+We store this field as an extra field on the Keystone project (Keystone's API already supports this.)
-We then patched the GUI to show that field value if it was present.
-Users were glad to have it.
+We then patched the GUI to show that field value if it was present instead of the project name.
+Users were happy.

 With federated projects being auto-provisioned, we had to somehow sneak that nickname field in there.
 We could have opted to periodically sync the nickname